Gloryson/react-shopping-list/README.md

 # react-shopping-list
-There is nothing interesting here.
-Just a sandbox for experiments.
+There is nothing interesting here!
+Just a sandbox for experiments!